Lxlp38/MythicScribe/README.md

 * `MythicScribe.enableShortcuts`: Whether the Shortcuts feature should be active
 * `MythicScribe.enableEmptyBracketsAutomaticRemoval`: Enable the removal of empty curly brackets `{}` by moving the cursor past them
 * `MythicScribe.enableFileSpecificSuggestions`: Whether file specific suggestions (metaskill files, mob files) should be shown
-* `MythicScribe.disableAcceptSuggestionOnEnter`: Whether the reminder to disable `editor.acceptSuggestionOnEnter` should be shown
 * `MythicScribe.attributeAliasUsedInCompletions`: Which attribute alias to use for completions.
 Defaults to `main`
 * `MythicScribe.customDatasets`: Which Custom Dataset to load and from where
 * `MythicScribe.enabledPlugins`: Enable / Disable specific plugins' datasets.
 Plugin names are added automatically